samfitgen/trgen/docs/Half_Distance_Triathlon_Build-Mid_Volume.md

 **Description**:

-> Nudge up your longest run this week by running 90 minutes at an Easy-Moderate,
+> Nudge up your longest run this week by running 90min at an Easy-Moderate, RPE6
-> RPE6 pace.
+> pace.

 ## Week 4